Discover Iceland

 We continue on to Ytri Tunga Beach, standing out as one of the only beaches in Iceland to have golden sand instead of black sand!
 Here, we'll get the chance to watch the resident Harbour and Grey Seals frolic and bask on rocks along the shoreline.

-A photo stop at the iconic Black Church of Budir is our next location, before arriving at Arnarstapi Beach and taking in the beautiful coastal views from the cliff viewpoint.
+A photo stop at the iconic Black Church of Budir is our next location, after which we head to the fascinating Ólafsvíkurkirkja Church, the first ‘modern’ Church in Iceland.
+Constructed entirely of trianglular pieces, admire the quirky geometric architecture before arriving at Arnarstapi Beach and taking in the beautiful coastal views from the cliff viewpoint.

 We'll then travel to the small fishing village of Arnarstapi, located at the foot of Mt.
 Stapafell, where we will settle into our accommodation and enjoy the evening at leisure.

-After breakfast, we'll depart Arnarstapi and head towards the fascinating Ólafsvíkurkirkja Church, the first ‘modern' Church in Iceland.
-Constructed entirely of trianglular pieces, admire the quirky geometric architecture before we continue on to Kirkjufell Mountain.
+After breakfast, we’ll depart Arnarstapi and head towards Kirkjufell Mountain.
 At an elevation of 1519 feet above sea level, this towering landmark features a beautiful and distinct-shaped peak that spirals into the clouds above it.
 Considered by the locals as one of the most beautiful mountains on the Snæfellsnes Peninsula, this striking natural spectacle even featured in the popular fantasy TV series, Game of Thrones.

 We then embark on a boat tour in search of Iceland's orange-beaked icon, the Atlantic Puffin.
 As we take to the water, we'll get a taste for the nation's beautiful fjord scenery as we sail around the Breiðafjörður's Islands.
 Winding through the shallow bay, we'll get close to the cliffs of one of the main nesting sites – perfect for puffin spotting!

-Shaking out our sea legs and returning to land, we journey towards Sauðárkrókur, stopping for a stretch at the Glaumbær Farm and Museum.
+Shaking out our sea legs and returning to land, we journey towards Skagi Peninsula, stopping for a stretch at the Glaumbær Farm and Museum.
 During our photo stop, we'll be able to marvel at the traditional ‘turf houses' built by Icelanders for hundreds of years into the 20th century.

-In the evening, we will arrive in the village of Sauðárkrókur, where we will check in to our hotel for the night.
+In the evening, we will arrive and check in to our hotel for the night.

 Horses are intrinsic to the culture of Iceland.
 Here, they are known for their smaller but stocky build, thick, fluffy coats and their ability to navigate rough terrain.